-- 9. Listening to a specific sound e.g. a pebble in water - 10.
-Watching a tableaux or still frozen picture - 11.
-Reading a visual image such as a poem, prayer or prose as it is read aloud.
-Quotations can be used with older children. - 12.
-Looking at other visual images whilst prayers are said or music is played, e.g. paintings, landscapes, and children's work.
-Use can be made of the interactive whiteboard. - 13.
-Quiet reflection to suitable music -here eyes are closed to evoke a response - 14.
-Using an object as a focus for reflection e.g. lit candle, an arrangement of suitable objects. - 15.
-Focussed silence- Contemplative silence while children reflect on what has already been said - 16.
-Guided visualisation with eyes closed the children are encouraged to be still and relax as an image is painted in their heads of something from the act of collective worship. e.g. a scene from a bible story studied that day. - 17.
-Using questions with eyes shut and quiet music playing, the worship leader can ask some questions which sum up the main content of the worship or are used a starting point for prayer, - e.g. What made you happy/sad about the story we have heard today?
+9. Listening to a specific sound e.g. a pebble in water

+10. Watching a tableaux or still frozen picture

+11. Reading a visual image such as a poem, prayer or prose as it is read aloud.
+Quotations can be used with older students.

+12. Looking at other visual images whilst prayers are said or music is played, e.g. paintings, landscapes, and students' work.
+Use can be made of the interactive whiteboard.

+13. Quiet reflection to suitable music - here eyes are closed to evoke a response

+14. Using an object as a focus for reflection e.g. lit candle, an arrangement of suitable objects.

+15. Focussed silence- Contemplative silence while students reflect on what has already been said e.g. What made you happy/sad about the story we have heard today?

+16. Guided visualisation - with eyes closed the students are encouraged to be still and relax as an image is painted in their heads of something from the act of collective worship. e.g. a scene from a bible story studied that day.

+17. Using questions - with eyes shut and quiet music playing, the worship leader can ask some questions which sum up the main content of the worship or are used a starting point for prayer,